 Stage III (late Lyme disease)

-- Typically in large joints (especially knee or elbow)
+- Monoarthritis or asymmetric oligoarthritis that typically affects the large joints (especially knee or elbow)

-- Chronically progressive dermatological disease due to infection with Borrelia afzelii that occurs only in Europe and Asia and most commonly affects among women > 40 years of age
+- Chronic progressive dermatological disease due to infection with Borrelia afzelii that occurs only in Europe and Asia and most commonly affects women > 40 years of age

-- Manifestation on the extensor side of extremities
+- Typically involving the extensor surface of the extremities

-- If symptoms of Lyme disease arise in a patient with possible exposure (especially if a history of recent travel to an area with high vector density) → conduct two-step serological testing
+- If symptoms of Lyme disease arise in a patient with possible exposure (especially if recently traveled to an endemic area), conduct two-step serological testing.

 - If signs of neuroborreliosis are present and other tests are inconclusive, consider additional procedures, such as a lumbar puncture for cerebrospinal fluid testing.